 A large share of the South Korean economy is export-oriented, so containers have to be brought inland and made available to importers and exporters.
 Seoul is Korea’s largest city and a significant manufacturing hub.
 However, Korea’s main deepsea port (and the world’s fifth largest) is located in Pusan, about 350 km to the southeast.
-In 1992, a cluster of two inland container yards was established at Uiwang, about 25 km South of Seoul, forming an inland port that acts as a load center for the metropolitan area and handles about 45% of its container traffic.
-The first yard has a capacity of about 1 million TEU while the second about half a million TEU.
-As of 2015, about 1 million TEU were handled by the facility.
+In 1992, a cluster of two inland container yards was established at Uiwang, about 25 km South of Seoul.
+It formed an inland port that acts as a load center for the metropolitan area and handles about 45% of its container traffic.
+The first yard has a capacity of about 1 million TEU, while the second has about half a million TEU.
+As of 2015, about 1 million TEUs were handled by the facility.

 Each yard has intermodal rail terminals, enabling a connection to the port of Pusan.
-Uiwang can functionally be considered as a satellite terminal where containers are trucked in or out and where custom clearance is realized.
-75% of the inland container deport is owned by private transport companies and 25% is owned by the Korean National Railroad, which is a governmental agency.
+Uiwang can functionally be considered a satellite terminal where containers are trucked in or out and where customs clearance is realized.
+75% of the inland container deport is owned by private transport companies, and 25% is owned by the Korean National Railroad, a governmental agency.
 The expansion of the container port at Incheon, 30 km west of Seoul, may challenge the growth of this facility.
 Still, Pusan has a substantial array of global port calls as it involves a lower level of detour from main shipping lanes, anchoring traffic flows.